blabla1337/skf-flask/skf/markdown/knowledge_base/155-knowledge_base--Submit_forms_pattern--.md

 or is injecting malicious code into your application.
 All infringements should be logged and repercussions should be taken whenever these infringements are frequent.

-Second, whenever an authenticated user is submitting the form always ensure the forms contain CSRF tokens in order to prevent cross site request forgery.
+Second, whenever an authenticated user is submitting the form always ensure the forms contain CSRF tokens in order to prevent cross-site request forgery.
 Third, Whenever there are authenticated users with different roles/privileges you should enforce restrictions on the server side upon your form submits/processing in order to prevent privilege escalation.
-You should apply the principle of least privilege in order to ensure higher level of security.
+You should apply the principle of least privilege in order to ensure a higher level of security.

-Fourth, Whenever the application is sending sensitive data through the form submit this data must always be send through an POST variable instead of an GET since a GET will leak this data through the url by example the referrer header.
+Fourth, Whenever the application is sending sensitive data through the form submit this data must always be sent through a POST variable instead of a GET since a GET will leak this data through the URL by example the referrer header.